 Last, but not least, is the option to choose your own adventure.
 The only catch is that it has to be in a Summit Metro Park, and you can only do this option for 1 of the 8 hikes.
 Luckily, many of these Metro Parks have multiple trails, meaning you can just do another trail after finishing one on this list.

-Also, there are other Summit Metro Parks not even on this list such as Sand Run Metro Park with several trails, Nimisila Reservoir Metro Park with a lovely trail along the lake, Deep Lock Quarry Metro Park that goes along the Cuyahoga Valley Scenic Railroad, and more!
+Also, there are other Summit Metro Parks not even on this list such as Sand Run Metro Park with several trails, Nimisila Reservoir Metro Park with a lovely trail along the lake, O’Neil Woods Metro Park with one of our favorite trails, and more!

 Which Trails Should You Choose?

 This is entirely up to you!
 If you are a beginner when it comes to hiking, I recommend sticking to some easier trails at first and then working your way up.
 If you’re more experienced, then why not check out the more moderate or strenuous trails?

 Also, depending on what you’d like to see, such as wetlands, colorful foliage, or creeks, then that will help you decide where to hike.